maxhoesel-ansible/ansible-collection-pterodactyl/roles/pterodactyl_panel/README.md

 Install and initialize a pterodactyl panel instance in line with the official install instructions.

 What this role does for you:
-- Install `apache2` as the webserver with the distribution-provided (`libapache2-mod-php`) PHP runtime
+- Install a webserver (Apache or Nginx) with the distribution-provided PHP runtime
 - Install `redis` for a in-memory cache
 - Optionally generate a self-signed certificate or use an existing one
 - Install the Pterodactyl Panel using Composer